CCI-MOC/kumo-leasing/instructions.md

 * connect `em1` of your node to the bmi provisioning network.
 `hil node_connect_network <node-name> em1 bmi-provision-net-no-seccloud vlan/native`

+* reconnect any other networks that you had (for eg, the internet vlan)

 * run this script available in your path.

  `connect_node.sh <project-name> <node-name>`